smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Added covariates, study and comparison geoelvels; commented; re-order information Database does not store geolevel select so the result is the same but the selection method different and the file larger!
+* Add statistical method to rif40_studies[already done; added middleware support]

 ## In progress (December 2017/January 2018):

-* Extend PouchDB to base layer
+* Extend PouchDB to base layer [probably will defer as nolt needed yet]
-* Sort popups in data viewer and diease maps
+* Sort popups in data viewer and diease maps [need to discuss]

 * Generate the study setup JSON used by the web browser [this will need the missing database fields to be added, principally smoothing type].